Leave a Gift in Will

 Download the Leukaemia Foundation Gift in Will booklet.
-We can also post you a printed copy of this booklet – just contact our Donor Liaison Officer using the details below.
+We can also post you a printed copy of this booklet – just contact our Gifts in Wills Officer using the details below.

 If you would like confidential assistance regarding establishing a gift in your Will contact Emma Quigley, our Gifts in Will Officer directly: